BitNinja01/golf-cartographer/README.md

 1. **Flatten SVG** - Organize a raw OSM svg export into structured element groups by color
 2. **Group Hole** (×18) - Organize elements into per-hole groups with terrain, greens, bunkers and paths/water
-3. **Auto-Place Holes and Scale Greens** - Position holes and greens automatically on the pages
+3. **Auto-Place Holes** - Position holes and greens automatically on the pages
 4. **Add Hole Label** (×18) - Add hole numbers, par numbers, and tee box yardages to each page
 5. **Export PDFs** - Generate 20 print-ready PDFs in booklet format, and combine them into 5 saddle stitch ready PDFs if needed